-This call for experiment proposals targets the first scenario, human-robot co-worker.
+This call for experiment proposals targets the second scenario, hyper-flexible cells.
 However, proposals focused on the other two scenarios may be submitted.
 The research community, enterprises and robot manufacturers are asked to submit experiment proposals.
 Additional information is given in the Guide for Applicants (Annex 1).